 Our programs for Jewish holidays and Shabbat offer many different ways to connect with

 Jewish ritual and tradition.

 For the High Holidays, that means both traditional full-day worship services as well as meditation workshops and shorter family-focused services.
 It also means sharing a communal meal on Erev Rosh Hashanah or delivering food to those in need at this time of year.
 Parents and children can prepare for the holidays together in one of our Prep & Practice sessions and adults can gather together for text study centered around a holiday theme.

 On Shabbat, our monthly morning minyan is a traditional (mostly in Hebrew) service which features lots of singing, harmonies, and great energy.
+Our Friday evening service is a liberal, multi-generational service that promises to be very musical, joyful and accessible.
 Shabbat in the Park is a popular summer tradition, with Friday night services in the great outdoors.
 We also hold family-focused services throughout the year, and encourage Shabbat socializing through our home hospitality dinners.

 Throughout the year we celebrate the holidays in ways both silly and somber, from a Purim party at an ice rink to chanting Eicha (Lamentations) at sunset on erev Tisha B’Av.
 We glean crops at Sukkot, learn at Shavuot, and eat way too many latkes at Hanukkah.

 Our education programs are designed to families forge identity and generate personally meaningful Jewish life.
 With programs for children and parents to learn both together and separately, we offer experiential, hands-on, and inquiry-based learning.

 Hebrew-immersion preschool that meets five days a week, from 9am to 1pm.